SehwanHong/Artificial-Intelligence/NDSVR/index.md

 ## Controlling for Complexity

-While comparing distributions can lead to more robust conclusions about design spaces, comparison must done between controlled confounding factos that correlate with model error to avoid biased conclusions.
+While comparing distributions can lead to more robust conclusions about design spaces, comparison must done between controlled confounding factors that correlate with model error to avoid biased conclusions.

 Relevant confounding factor is model complexity.
 The next section study how to control the complexity of the model.